 I have a 4 weeks old baby boy.
 He was healthy without any pain or colics.
-But yesterday I noticed a swelling in his inguinal area, I went to the hospital, and the doctor said he had left inguinal hernia.
+But yesterday I noticed a swelling in his inguinal area, I went to the hospital, and the doctor said he had a left inguinal hernia.
 But it is not bad.
 The problem is he is not taking feed regularly, and when I try to feed him, he wants to eat only when he is hungry.
 But he cries.
 He vomits four to five times or even more after feeding and also has a lot of hiccups.
 I feed him in the upright position.
-His stomach looks like a balloon, and he is having a problem to excrete.
+His stomach looks like a balloon, and he is having a problem excreting.
 Can it be a reflux or lactose intolerance?
 I told the doctor, but he said it is normal.
-It does not seem to be normal because the baby is uncomfortable and always arch his back, and he is always grunting as he wants to excrete.
+It does not seem to be normal because the baby is uncomfortable and always arches his back, and he is always grunting as he wants to excrete.

+From the way that you are describing, it looks like this is your first baby.
+Please note that the weight of your baby is perfect, and all the phenomena that you described are completely normal at this age group.
 But the hernia is definitely a concern.
 It is probably because of this hernia the child may wriggle about and have occasional pain and colic.
 I hope that the doctors have explained and showed you how to reduce the hernia.
 Please be advised that this hernia would require a regular follow for six months to see if a surgery is required to close the hernia.
 Do not worry, it is a minor surgery.

 Normal phenomenon in children up to age of 6 months are occasional cough and sneezing but child is able to feed well, sleeping in the day and staying awake at night, passing gas like a big person, hiccups, occasional small bouts of vomiting but the child is gaining weight, passing stools 10 times a day or once in two days.